-MUSCATATUCK URBAN TRAINING CENTER, Ind.
+MUSCATATUCK URBAN TRAINING CENTER, IN, UNITED STATES -- MUSCATATUCK URBAN TRAINING CENTER, Ind.
 (Aug.
 25, 2021) -- Airmen assigned to the 181st Intelligence Wing participated in joint, military-civilian emergency response exercise, Homeland Defender 2021, at the Muscatatuck Urban Training Center Aug.
 13 to 15.

 Members from the Wing’s emergency response functions deployed to train with Army and civilian partners to respond to a simulated earthquake scenario.